ananejd/Anane/README.md

 ### Goal of the project
 This project is intended to create an online presence for myself whilest introducing me as a software developer.
 It is also intended as an avenue to reach out to other webdevelopers for collaborations and at the same time to sell out my skills to recruiters for a software developer role.
+The updates seeks to incooporate more interactivity to the website.

 ### Value to the User

 * To enable user exhibit his work as a software developer.
 * To enable other developers find the developer for collaborations.
-* to enable recruiters accessto the developer for interviews.
+* to enable recruiters access to the developer for interviews.

 ## Design